socialize/socialize-sdk-android/sdk/doc/sphinx/source/getting_started.rst

 Next Steps...
 =============

-Visit your App dashboard on the Socialize website to enable additional features like Push Notifications.
+Visit your App dashboard on the Socialize website to enable additional features like SmartAlerts.

 http://www.getsocialize.com/apps/